Sleepyluke/FamilyPhonePay/README.md

 - `/signin` – Sign in with a username.
 - `/dashboard` – View your portion of the bill after signing in.
 - `/profile` – Simple profile page showing the current username.
+- `/bill` – Create or update a bill (sends an email notification).

-This project uses in-memory placeholder data for demonstration purposes only.
+This project uses placeholder data for demonstration purposes only.